sav-che/TL-2/Authors/Scherffel, Aladár {std. Scherff.}.md

-> [!cite] BHL link: this entry starts at [page 140](https://www.biodiversitylibrary.org/item/104077#page/154/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 140](https://www.biodiversitylibrary.org/page/33333279) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Scherffel, Aladár, (1865-1938), Hungarian mycologist and algologist; studied at Budapest University 1883-1884, at Graz 1886-1887, again at Budapest 1887-1888; from then on private scientist at Iglo, Gödölló, later at the Hungarian biological institute at Tihany; Dr. phil. h.c.
-Szeged 1922; titular professor at the University of Szeged 1933. (*Scherff.*).
+Szeged 1922; titular professor at the University of Szeged 1933.
+**Abbreviated name**: *Scherff.*

 #### Herbarium and types